About the Servicemembers Civil Relief Act

 Centralized Verification Service

-The Servicemembers Civil Relief Act Centralized Verification Service (SCRACVS) is a division of SCRA, LLC, a private contractor located in Washington, D.C.
+The Servicemembers Civil Relief Act Centralized Verification Service (SCRACVS) is a division of SCRA, Inc., a private contractor located in Washington, D.C.

 Our service — SCRACVS — offers military status verification services.
 This certifies whether individuals are on active military duty or are eligible for Servicemembers Civil Relief Act protections.
 (Some protections continue well after termination of active duty).